 White vinegar, a slightly acidic liquid, is useful in many cleaning formulas.
 (Heinz is one brand I often choose because I know it’s made from grains.)

 Sodium lauryl sulfate powder (SLS) and sodium lauryl sulfoacetate are simple and effective detergents derived from coconut oil.
-You can order by mail from suppliers listed in the Resources, Page 30.
+(You can order by mail from suppliers listed in the Resources section later in this article.)
 There are concerns about using SLS on the skin, as it can be an irritant.
 It is nontoxic as a detergent; however, if you prefer, substitute bulk castile soap as a surfectant.

 Unscented bulk castile soap, like SLS, serves as surfactant by helping to loosen and wash away dirt.
 It’s handy to have a several-pound bar that can be grated into formulas when needed.
 It’s available by mail order.